irene2024hub/Irene-promotion-project-DSML-AINOW/README.md

-A Fair and Transparent Machine Learning Model for Staff Promotion Decisions in Large Organizations Dataset Features and Descriptions
+# A Fair and Transparent Machine Learning Model for Staff Promotion Decisions in Large Organizations

+# Project Dataset Features and Descriptions

     EmployeeNo:
     A unique identifier automatically assigned to each employee in the system.